Doctor of Philosophy in Public and Population Health Leadership

 Upcoming Application Deadlines

-To be among the first group of applicants considered for a fall semester start, the PPHL PhD program must receive both prospective students’ completed application materials and notice of their acceptance to the Boise State Graduate College by June 15.
+To be among the first group of applicants considered for a fall semester start, the PPHL PhD program must receive both the prospective students’ completed application materials and notice of their acceptance to the Boise State Graduate College by January 15.

 Please Note: The PPHL PhD program only accepts applicants for a fall semester start.